-Dior’s high end La Collection Privée line of fragrances just got a new addition.
-The scent was christened La Colle Noire after the Château de La Colle Noire in Fayence, Provence, which was Christian Dior’s vacation home from 1951 until his passing.
+Dior’s high-end La Collection Privée line of fragrances just got a new addition.
+The scent was christened La Colle Noire after the Château de La Colle Noire in Fayence, Provence, Christian Dior’s vacation home from 1951 until his passing.
 The fragrance is an olfactory tribute to Grasse and its famous Rose de Mai (May Rose) flower.
-Dior’s Château was not far from Grasse and it was in the gardens of this home that the couturier grew flowers that became integral to Dior fragrances.
+Dior’s Château was not far from Grasse, and it was in the gardens of this home that the couturier grew flowers that became integral to Dior fragrances.

 [ Via : Nstperfume ]